Urban Development Issues Guidelines for Authors

 Authors are requested to prepare manuscripts in one of the following formats: .doc, .docx, .odt or .rtf, and in accordance with the guidelines listed below.

-Please note: when submitting a paper to the peer-reviewed section (Urban Issues), the main body of the text should not contain any elements that may indicate the identity of the author(s).
+Please note: the main body of the text should not contain any elements that may indicate the identity of the author(s).
 This means that, among other things, if you wish to make a reference to your previous research projects/publications, you should use the same style as when referencing to research/publications of any other authors.

 The elements such as: author’s name, contact information and affiliation, as well as sources of tables/figures/photographs will be removed by the Editorial Team before sending the paper to external reviewers.